znegva/znegva.github.io/_posts/2019-01-15-email-backups-with-dovecot.md

 __manage your mails__

-Now you can configure your email-client of choice to point to an IMAP-account at `127.0.0.1` using any username and the password you set in `local.conf`.
+Now you can configure your email-client of choice to point to an IMAP-account to the boy you just installed dovecot (`127.0.0.1` if its the same machine your client runs on) using any username and the password you set in `local.conf`.

 __Backup__